Arts

 String Ensemble explores a variety of classic and contemporary string orchestra and chamber music repertoire.
 Students expand their interpretive and technical skills, learn alternative styles, and develop ensemble skills through coaching and rehearsals.
 String Ensemble performs at assemblies and seasonal concerts.
 In order to participate in String Ensemble, students must have at least a year of experience on violin, viola, cello, or double bass.

-Students have three trimester-long arts electives in eighth grade (fall, winter, and spring).
+Students take three trimester-long arts electives in eighth grade (fall, winter, and spring).
 Many arts electives are based on student interest and surveys.
 Past electives for the winter and spring have included Playwriting, Radio Drama, Clown, Choreography Lab, Performance Ensemble, Art and Nature, Paint Lab, Sketchbook, and Animation.

 Dancing and Moving with the Lower School!

 This course will focus on equipping eighth grade students to guide and teach dance and movement classes and experiences for students in the Lower School.
-Working in the dance studio and outdoors, we will explore a variety of movement, dance and dance/theater-based exercises and styles and consider how best to present, teach, and explore movement to groups of Kindergarten through Fifth grade students.
+Working in the dance studio and outdoors, we will explore a variety of movement, dance and dance/theater-based exercises and styles and consider how best to present, teach, and explore movement to groups of Kindergarten through fifth grade students.
 We will use class time to prepare and then host classes for Lower School students and their teachers, with the possibility of taking movement directly into their classrooms, too.
 This class is open to all and will offer opportunities for stress-management, lots of different kinds of movement, and fun and connection with Lower School students and teachers!